 You might also be looking for –

 Here we have provided the detailed information that you needed for becoming a professor in India.
 It’s an undoubted fact that this profession comes with a handful of responsibilities.
-But, the occupation also offers a good payment and an honorable status in society.
+But, the occupation also offers a good payment and an honourable status in society.

 So, get ready, have a quick glance at the above-mentioned piece of information if you are confused about how to become a professor in India and start your preparations straight away.
 For any queries, ask us through the comments box.